cunarist/eslint-config-clean-typescript/README.md

 ### No Type Aliases

-Type statements are actually ghost declarations that don't actually exist in JavaScript.
+Type statements are ghost declarations that don't actually exist in JavaScript.

 ```typescript
 // Produces warning.